Learn to Hunt

 Harpers Ferry, IA.
 52146

-There are several ways volunteers can help ensure that trails are safe and usable for an enjoyable riding experience.
-Volunteers can donate time, materials and money to help with trail maintenance and needed repairs.
+Volunteers can donate time, materials and funds to help with trail maintenance and needed repairs.

-Monetary gifts will be used for larger projects such as culverts, rock and other materials needed for trail repairs and improvements.
+Monetary gifts are used for larger projects such as culverts, rock and other materials needed for trail repairs and improvements.

 To donate money for trail maintenance, please complete the donation form, print and mail it along with a check in the amount of your gift to:Iowa Department of Natural ResourcesAttn: Cashier’s OfficeWallace State Office BuildingDes Moines, IA 50319-0034